-A primary care physician, working out of a family medical clinic, is one of the most important members of your healthcare team.
-A family practitioner is uniquely qualified to care for your body holistically, instead of looking at one particular system, like your cardiologist might provide specific care for heart-related issues.
+A primary care physician who practices within a family medical clinic like the Callahan Clinic, is one of the most important members of your healthcare team.
+A family practitioner is uniquely qualified to care for your entire body holistically, rather than looking at one particular system, such as a cardiologist who may provide specialized care for heart-related issues.

-Family care doctors, whether they are an MD, a Doctor of Medicine, or a DO, a Doctor of Osteopathic Medicine, treat children and adults of all ages, regardless of gender.
+A family care doctor may be a: MD, Doctor of Medicine, DO, or Doctor of Osteopathic Medicine.
+At Dr. Callahan’s St. George Clinic, each of our experienced and compassionate physicians are board-certified and able to treat children and adults of all ages, regardless of gender.

-Your family doctor is the one you should see for an annual physical.
-Once a year, make an appointment with your physician to go over your lifestyle and health.
-Ask which vaccinations or tests you need.
-This is determined based on your age and family history.
-Even if you’ve seen another doctor for other reasons, you should see your family practitioner for an annual exam.
-Preventive care is a vital function of your primary family doctor.
+Your family doctor is the person you should see for an annual physical, regardless of whether or not you’ve seen a specialist or other healthcare provider.
+You should make a yearly appointment with your primary care physician to go over your lifestyle, changes in diet and physical activity, and overall health.
+Ask which vaccinations or tests you may need based on your gender, age, family history, and health concerns.
+Preventive care through vaccinations and prescription medications is a vital function of your primary family doctor.

-Family medical clinic doctors are the starting place when you have a medical concern.
-Your family doctor has the experience and knowledge to take care of you for all types of conditions and issues that are medically related.
-Typically, you will call your family practitioner first when you have a:
+Family medical clinic practitioners are the best place to start when you encounter a medical concern.
+Your family doctor has both the experience and knowledge to care for and treat a wide variety of health issues.
+Typically, you should call your family practitioner when you have/are in need of:

 - Child Immunizations